kennyroody/ZenfolioDownloader/README.md

 🧾 License

-MIT License © 2025 Kenneth N. Rood
+MIT License © 2025 Kennyroody

 You’re free to modify and redistribute — just credit the original author.